-The book presents more-or-less chronological biographical sketches of six artists who attempted to leave behind both their homeland and their cultural identity in order to become part of a radically different culture, one that allowed them to rework their sense of self.
+The Glamour of Strangeness presents more-or-less chronological biographical sketches of six artists who attempted to leave behind both their homeland and their cultural identity in order to become part of a radically different culture, one that allowed them to rework their sense of self.

 The son of Russian Jewish immigrants, Bernard Perlin was born in 1918 in Richmond, Virginia.
 He was sent to art school in New York at age fifteen and had early success as a muralist for Depression-era public works projects.

-Billy Name: The Silver Age: Black and White Photographs from Andy Warhol’s Factory Edited by Dagon James Reel Art Press.
-448 pages, $75.
-EVEN IF you don’t recognize the name, you are probably familiar with some of the images captured by photographer Billy Name.
-Certainly this is the case if you have […]
+Even if you don’t recognize the name, you are probably familiar with some of the images captured by photographer Billy Name.

 Tseng Kwong Chi: Performing for the Camera features more than eighty of Tseng’s large-format black-and-white landscape photographs, as well as color portraits of artists such as Andy Warhol and Jean-Michel Basquiat.

 In fact, Bacon tells Peppiatt in Francis Bacon in Your Blood, Dyer simply saw the painter and his pals in a club in London and introduced himself, because they seemed to be having a good time.